Fiona-T/walk-well/README.md

 -   [Eye Dropper](https://eyedropper.org/) extension for Chrome was used to pick and generate colours for the project
 -   [Color Space](https://mycolor.space/) to generate colour palettes when deciding on the colour scheme for the project

+## Testing
+---
+### Code Validation
+The [W3C Markup Validation Service](https://validator.w3.org/) was used to validate the HTML on every page of the project.
+On the first validation some issues were flagged and these were resolved as explained below:

+-   **Text not allowed in element `<iframe>` in this context.** I had included `<p>` inside the `<iframe>` with a note for users of older browsers if the content failed to load, and a link to where the content could be viewed on YouTube.
+However the W3C recommendation on this have changed and I removed the text from inside the `<iframe>`.
+-   **Bad value 100% for attribute width on element `<video>`: Expected a digit but saw % instead** I had originally used `width="100%"` so that the `<video>` would resize responsively.
+I amended this to set a width and height in the html and added `max-width: 100%` and `height:auto` in the CSS instead.
+-   **Bad value `#` for attribute `method` on element `<form>`** I had done this because the the data from the forms in this project do not get sent anywhere.
+I removed the `method` attribute from the `<form>` elements to correct this error.

+The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS file used for the project.
+There were no errors found.

+### Test Cases
+This section covers testing the user stories from the User Experience (UX) section.

+### Fixed Bugs
+### Supported Screens and Browsers

 ## Deployment
 ---
 ### Gitpod - during development